applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/phylogeny-reconstruction.md

 >>>             [None, None, None, None]]
 ```

 Step 1.3: We'll now fill in the values from the new clade to each of the existing sequences (or clades).
-The distance will be the mean between a pre-existing clades, and each of the sequences in the new clade.
+The distance will be the mean between each pre-existing clade, and each of the sequences in the new clade.
 For example, the distance between `s1` and `(s4, s5)` is the mean of the distance between `s1` and `s4` and `s1` and `s5`:

 ```python
 >>> import numpy as np